 The Department for Business, Energy and Industrial Strategy subsequently published a Green Paper to “stimulate a debate on a range of options for strengthening the UK’s corporate governance framework, including options for increasing shareholder in uence over executive pay and strengthening the employee, customer and supplier voice at boardroom level.”

-The Cass event addresses three key topics examined by the parliamentary inquiry and the Green Paper:
+The event addressed three key topics examined by the parliamentary inquiry and the Green Paper:

 - fiduciary duties

 - executive pay

 The discussants equally examined how recent calls for a change of the corporate governance system are connected to a broader rethink of governance models in post-Brexit Britain and whether they can help to address inequality.

 The event builds on the results of a global series of roundtables on corporate governance hosted by Cass Business School and Frank Bold between 2014 and 2016.

 Is company law sufficiently clear on the roles of directors and non-executive directors, and are those duties the right ones?

 Company directors have fiduciary duties to make decisions that are in the best interest of the company, which are codified in sections 170-177 of the Companies Act 2006.
 Section 172 entrenches the so-called principle of enlightened shareholder value, requiring that directors act in the way that would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so have regard (amongst other matters) to the interests of specified stakeholders and wider issues.